w3c/opentrack-cg/spec/model/overview.md

 | `#` | indicates a record has not been accepted.
 The same mark is also used to indicate some sort of irregularity with a result |
 | `X` | indicates the athlete has been disqualified after the performance |

+Records will be described by the type of record and the age-range category.

 ### Bests

 The concept of 'best' refers to athlete's personal achievements, without setting official records with the (Performance)[#Performances].